Your Complete Guide to Palau Liveaboard Diving in Micronesia

 Shoulder Season

-The months of April, July, August, October and November are bringing quite some rain and the sea can be choppy but as always, Palau diving remain largely unaffected compared to other diving destinations around the world.
+The months of April, July, August, October, and November are bringing quite some rain and the sea can be choppy but as always, Palau diving remains largely unaffected compared to other diving destinations around the world.

 Low Season